 Straightforward Legal Advice from an Experienced Lawyer

 In Idaho, parental rights can be terminated either voluntarily or involuntarily in court.
-If you are considering having parental rights terminated, you need the advice of an experienced attorney.
+If you are considering having parental rights terminated, you need the advice of an experienced family law attorney serving Boise, ID.
 Derek A. Pica has represented clients as a termination of parental rights lawyer in Boise since 1992 and has extensive knowledge of the law to help you make important life decisions for yourself and your family.

 How Parental Rights Are Terminated

 There are two basic circumstances under which Idaho courts terminate parental rights.
 Parental rights may be voluntarily terminated when a stepparent wants to adopt a child and the child’s natural parent agrees to the termination.
 In the other case, the rights of one or both parents may be terminated due to abuse, neglect, or abandonment.
 When the state pursues termination of parental rights, the child will be placed in foster care or for adoption.

 Parental rights may be terminated in situations such as: